Wasn’t Me

 – I remember less soap bubbles –

 So we detoured into Tulsa.
 Maybe he regarded it as practice for the mission-nary work he was wanting to do among us Africans?
 We sat through a skin flick in a seedy movie house.
-It was the most skin ‘n hair ‘n pelvis ‘n organs this 18yr old boykie from the Vrystaat had seen to date so it was, after all, educational.
+It was the most skin ‘n hair ‘n pelvis ‘n hairy organs this 18yr old boykie from the Vrystaat had seen to date, so it was, after all, educational.
 Thin plot, though.

 footnote: